- Looking to hire?

 Our Group Code of Professional Conduct (Code) outlines our core principles to act ethically and with integrity in all our business dealings and relationships.
 All employees are expected to adhere to the Code and its underlying principles.
 Specifically in reference to slavery and human trafficking, the Code sets out our commitment to implement, enforce and monitor effective systems and controls to ensure that neither slavery nor human trafficking is taking place anywhere in our business or in any of our supply chains.

-Our Group Modern Slavery Policy addresses in further detail the responsibilities of all employees to prevent, detect and report any concerns of slavery or human trafficking in any part of our business or supply chain throughout their business dealings.
+Our Group Modern Slavery Policy addresses in further detail the responsibilities of all employees to prevent, detect and report any concerns of modern slavery or human trafficking in any part of our business or supply chain throughout their business dealings.
 This Policy also reflects our commitment to ensuring that any detrimental treatment toward an individual for speaking up about concerns of slavery or human trafficking is not tolerated.

 Our Speak Up Policy confirms this commitment and provides a vehicle to enable employees to voice any concerns in a responsible and effective manner.
-Our independent ‘Speak Up’ hotline also offers employees the ability to report concerns, including slavery and human trafficking, on an anonymous basis.
+Our independent ‘Speak Up’ hotline also offers employees the ability to report concerns, including modern slavery and human trafficking, on an anonymous basis.

 Our Group Responsible Procurement Policy drives working together with suppliers for a positive social impact and outlines our focus on continuous improvement.

-We have effective systems in place to investigate any concerns raised under these policies, and no slavery or human trafficking concerns have been raised to date.
-We continue to review the effectiveness of our internal controls via our enterprise Risk Assurance programme and regular Group Compliance reporting.
+We have effective systems in place to investigate any concerns raised in line with our policies, and we continue to review the effectiveness of our internal controls via our enterprise Risk Assurance programme and regular Group Compliance reporting.

-For supply received into the business, we have a ‘Group Supplier Approval Procedure’, and each of our international offices manages their procurement locally in accordance with this Procedure.
+For most supply received into the business, we have a Group Supplier Approval Procedure.
+The UK and each of our international offices manage their procurement locally in accordance with this Procedure.
 We categorise our suppliers according to the nature and volume of their service, and tailor due diligence and compliance processes accordingly.
 We operate an annual review process, which includes requesting an updated Modern Slavery statement from our suppliers, where applicable.

-Our consultants maintain contact with workers throughout the length of temporary or contract assignments to ensure the integrity of the placement and the safety of the worker.
+We maintain contact with workers throughout the length of temporary or contract assignments to ensure the integrity of the placement and the safety of the worker.